baochungit/expo-pixi-game-engine-demo/README.md

 **Notes:**

-- The Expo-Pixi & Browser-Polyfill packages using in this project are modified.
+- The Expo-Pixi package using in this project is modified.
-- It's tested & working with Expo SDK 44, Pixi.js v4.
+- It's tested & working with Expo SDK 45, Pixi.js v4.